reevafaisal/Performance-Predictions-in-TB-HIV/README.md

    - The name of the country.

 2. **Year**
    - The reporting year.

+3. **Population**
+   - The total population of the country.

-3. **Case Detection Rate (CDR)**
+4. **Case Detection Rate (CDR)**
-   - The proportion of new and relapse TB cases detected and notified per year, expressed as a percentage.
+   - The proportion of new and relapsed TB cases detected and notified per year, expressed as a percentage.
    - Independent variable of interest, representing the effectiveness of a country’s TB diagnostic and reporting systems.

-4. **Estimated number of deaths from TB (all forms, excluding HIV)**
+5. **Estimated number of deaths from TB (all forms, excluding HIV)**
    - Mortality per 100,000 population.
-   - Used to calculate mortality-to-incidence ratio (MIR_TB) for only TB.
+   - Used to calculate Mortality-Incidence Ratio for only TB (MIR_TB).

-4. **Estimated number of deaths from TB in people who are HIV-positive**
+6. **Estimated number of deaths from TB in people who are HIV-positive**
    - Mortality per 100,000 population.
-   - Used to calculate mortality-to-incidence ratio (MIR_TB) for only TB.
+   - Used to calculate Mortality-Incidence Ratio for only TB (MIR_TB).

-5. **Incidence Rate (TB)**
+7. **Estimated number of incident cases (all forms)**
    - Estimated number of TB cases per 100,000 population.
-   - Used to calculate mortality-to-incidence ratio (MIR_TB_HIV) for dual burden of HIV and TB.
+   - Used to calculate Mortality-Incidence Ratio for dual burden of HIV and TB (MIR_TB_HIV).

-6. **Incidence Rate (TB/TB & HIV)**
+8. **Estimated incidence of TB cases who are HIV-positive**
    - Estimated number of TB cases among HIV-positive individuals per 100,000 population.
-   - Used to calculate mortality-to-incidence ratio (MIR_TB_HIV) for dual burden of HIV and TB.
+   - Used to calculate Mortality-Incidence Ratio for dual burden of HIV and TB (MIR_TB_HIV).

-7. **TB Prevalence Rate**
+9. **Estimated prevalence of TB (all forms)e**
    - Estimated number of TB cases (new and existing) per 100,000 population.
-   - Gives an overview of the TB burden in the population.

-8. **HIV Prevalence Rate**
-   - The estimated number of people living with HIV per 100,000 population.
-   - Contextualizes the extent of HIV within the population, which is crucial for understanding the dual burden.

-9. **TB Mortality Rate (All Causes)**
-   - Mortality attributable to TB (irrespective of HIV status) per 100,000 population.
-   - Broader metric for TB’s impact on overall population mortality.